valdroz/vscript/README.md

 ## null Substitutions

-Default variantValue for missing (`null`) variables can be defined as follows:
+Default value for missing (`null`) variables can be defined as follows:

 ```java